All Episodes

 And so there's all kinds of things that Democrats are aimed at here.

-They want to want to tear down the existing structures and rebuild the country in their own image, which leans left and socialists and so forth because they want power.
+They want to tear down the existing structures and rebuild the country in their own image, which leans left and socialists and so forth, because they want power.

 They want control.

-You say, well, Rush, why the why would they want to reduce the amount of revenue coming into the treasury by doubling the capital gains tax rate?
+You say, well, Rush, why would they want to reduce the amount of revenue coming into the Treasury by doubling the capital gains tax rate?

-They'll they'll have the blow blow the deficit sky high.
+They'll have to blow the deficit sky high.

-All these illegals that are going to put a great strain on the social safety system that we've built up from this country for the genuinely needy.
+All these illegals that are going to put a great strain on the social safety system that we've built up for in this country for the genuinely needy.

 In fact, it's another thing.